 We have evaluated scores of TVs using a variety of programming — from DVDs to HD, 4K to HDR — to find the best model for whatever delights you: be it for game day, movie night or a frag-fest.
 We have pushed every button, clicked through thousands of menus, and run hundreds of smart TV apps.

 Looking for a big screen on a budget?
 Based on our extensive testing, your best bet is the Insignia Roku TV, which costs less than $500 but offers a great 4K picture, not to mention the full Roku experience.

-Shoppers should take note that there will be excellent deals available heading toward April as TV manufacturers usher out the old models and replace them with new sets.
-Those who want the latest technology will also want to keep an eye out for forthcoming HDR sets bearing the Ultra HD Premium and Dolby Vision logos (see our New and Notable sets below).
+Those who want the latest technology will want to keep an eye out for forthcoming HDR sets bearing the Ultra HD Premium and Dolby Vision logos (see our New and Notable sets below).

 Read on for all of our recommendations.
 (For details on our evaluation methodology, see How We Test TVs.)